UTM Parameters: What They Are, and Why You Need to Use Them

 UTM parameters are tags that you add to a URL in order to filter and identify web traffic on a very granular level.
 Whenever a user clicks that URL, the tags are automatically sent back to your site’s Google Analytics profile.
 These parameters let you track user behavior, campaign performance, and traffic referrals much more specifically than you’d otherwise be able to.

 As a basic example, let’s say you’re sharing a blog post across your social media profiles and you want to see exactly how many users each social post is responsible for referring.
-Using UTM parameters, you’d make a unique link for each social post.
+Using UTM tags, you’d make a unique link for each social post.
 Then, when a user clicks that unique links, the parameters are sent back to your GA profile and you can track the exact number of users that ended up on your blog post because of that specific social post.
 Otherwise, those users would likely get lumped into a generic and unhelpful “social traffic” referral segment with no other identifying information.

 Whether you’re here because you want to learn how to properly utilize UTM parameters in your next campaign, or because you’re taking the Google Analytics exam and you googled “what are UTM parameters Google Analytics exam,” we can help.
 UTM-tagged URLs are without a doubt one of the easiest, most powerful ways to manipulate your traffic data for all it’s worth, at no increased cost to you or your marketing department.